The Full Monty (musical): Act I

 In depressed Buffalo, New York, the once-successful steel mills have grown brown with rust, rolling equipment has been removed, and the lines are silent.
-Best friends Jerry Lukowski and Dave Bukatinsky, along with the other unemployed mill workers, collect unemployment checks and ponder their lost lives, describing themselves as "Scrap".
-Elsewhere, Dave's wife Georgie and her friends are celebrating a night on the town by attending a Chippendales performance.
-With their newfound independence and wealth as the sole earners of their families, they declare "It's a Woman's World".
+Best friends Jerry Lukowski and Dave Bukatinsky, along with the other unemployed mill workers, collect unemployment checks and ponder their lost lives ("Scrap").
+Elsewhere, Dave's wife Georgie and her friends are celebrating their newfound independence and wealth as the sole earners of their families by attending a Chippendales performance ("It's a Woman's World").

 While hiding in the bathroom of the strip club, Jerry and Dave hear how unhappy Georgie is over Dave's insecurities (in part because of his weight) and Pam, Jerry's ex-wife, laments the loss of her marriage and her plans to take court action against him for the child support payments that he's failed to make since losing his job.
 Compromising the situation further is Jerry's son, Nathan, who reluctantly spends time with him; he has grown tired of his father's seeming lack of motivation.

 After talking to the stripper in the Chippendales act, Jerry and Dave are intrigued by the women's willingness to pay for a striptease act.
 Jerry is convinced that his ship has finally come in: he decides to organize a similar act of his own, with the intent to earn enough money to pay for his child support obligations ("Man").

 The first to join the act is gauche and lonely Malcolm, a security guard at the steel mill where Dave and Jerry once worked.
 Malcolm tries to commit suicide by asphyxiating himself in his car through carbon monoxide poisoning.
-Dave pulls him out, and Jerry and Dave discuss various methods to commit suicide, for example: a "Big-Ass Rock".
+Dave pulls him out, and Jerry and Dave discuss various methods to commit suicide ("Big-Ass Rock").
 Malcolm ultimately joins in and with the reassurance of his new-found friends behind him, he joins the fledgling lineup.
 His rescue and inclusion in the group gives him a newly optimistic and confident outlook on life.
 He also starts to grow more independent from his domineering, invalid mother, Molly.